 [Job title, e.g., Manager, MD, etc.]

-Recognition Letter from the Manager
+Letter from a Manager

 Milestone Recognition Letter